 Here’s what you need to know this week about the most recent MBA forbearance data (through April 25):

 1. Forbearance Volumes Falls Two Basis Points WoW to 4.47% of Mortgage Loans

-This week, we’re seeing another week-over-week drop in overall forbearance volume, down two basis points to 4.47% of total mortgages in forbearance, with ~2.23 million homeowners still in forbearance (see Figure 1 below).
+This week in the latest forbearance data from the MBA, we’re seeing another week-over-week drop in overall forbearance volume, down two basis points to 4.47% of total mortgages in forbearance, with ~2.23 million homeowners still in forbearance (see Figure 1 below).